instana/terraform-provider-instana/docs/resources/synthetic_test.md

 * The ID is auto-generated by Instana
 * Only one test configuration type can be specified per resource
 * Tests run from specified locations at the configured frequency
-* Use `playback_mode = "Staggered"` to distribute test execution across time
 * RBAC tags control who can view and modify the test
 * Custom properties help organize and filter tests
-* Video recording is available for browser-based tests
 * SSL certificate tests alert before certificates expire
 * DNS tests validate DNS resolution and records
 * HTTP scripts support both Basic and Jest frameworks
-* Browser scripts use Selenium WebDriver